MobinMithun/ExponentialRegressionProjection/README.md

 - Supports both quarterly and monthly data input.
 - Calculates projections using exponential regression.
 - Visualizes data and projections for easy interpretation.
-- Provides clear display of future projections.
+- Provides a clear display of future projections.

 ## Requirements